-11 Florescu DF, et al. Pediatr Infect Dis J. 2015 Jan;34(1):47-51. doi:10.1097/INF.00000000000487 statements and accompanying notes.
+The preparation of the condensed consolidated financial statements, in conformity with U.S. GAAP, requires us to make estimates and assumptions that affect the amounts reported in the condensed consolidated financial statements and accompanying notes.
 Our estimates and assumptions, including those related to stock-based compensation, valuation of equity and debt securities, and income tax reserves are updated as appropriate, which in most cases is quarterly.
 We base our estimates on historical experience, valuations, or various assumptions that are believed to be reasonable under the circumstances.

 Revenue Recognition: We recognize revenue in accordance with Accounting Standards Codification ("ASC"), Topic 606, Revenue from Contracts with Customers, which we adopted effective January 1, 2018.
 Accordingly, we recognize revenue when our customers obtain control of its products or services, in an amount that reflects the consideration that we expect to receive in exchange for those goods and services.
-See Notes 1 and 2 to the consolidated financial statements included in this prospectus.
+See Notes 1 and 2 to the consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2018, which is incorporated by reference in this prospectus.
 For the three months ended September 30, 2019, three customers represented 11%, 12% and 12% of net sales.
-For the nine months ended September 30, 2019, one customer represented 10% of net sales.
-For the three months ended September 30, 2018, two customers represented 15% and 10% of net sales.
+For the nine months ended September 30, 2018, two customers represented 15% and 10% of net sales.
 For the nine months ended September 30, 2018, one customer represented 10% of net sales.